charlax/professional-programming/README.md

 - 🧰 [Free for developers](https://free-for.dev/#/): list of free tiers for developments tools and services
 - [Choose Boring Technology](https://boringtechnology.club/)
 - [Ask HN: Best dev tool pitches of all time?](https://news.ycombinator.com/item?id=31782200)

+> The future life expectancy of some non-perishable things, like a technology or an idea, is proportional to their current age
+> — Lindy’s Law

+### Type system

+- [Counterexamples in Type Systems](https://counterexamples.org/intro.html): a library of runtime issues that weren't caught by the type system

 ### Version control (Git)